RedSweatshirt/RedSweatshirt.github.io/_projects/photon_mapping.md

     </div>
 </div>
 <div class="caption">
-    On the left, a ray traced Cornell box with Photon Mapping.
-Right, a visualization of 100k photons generated, colors amplified for visibility.
+    First Image: A ray traced Cornell box with Photon Mapping.
+Second Image: A visualization of 100k photons generated, colors amplified for visibility.
 </div>

 Our photon mapping work was based on the paper ["A Practical Guide to Global Illumination using Photon Maps"](https://graphics.stanford.edu/courses/cs348b-00/course8.pdf) by Niels Jorgen Christensen and Henrik Wann Jensen, presented at Siggraph 2000.
 We created the photon map by casting rays randomly from a point light, with each ray representing a photon carrying a portion of the light's energy.
 Photons could undergo diffuse reflection, specular reflection, absorption, or refraction upon intersection with an object.
 To implement caustics, we created a secondary photon map that cast more photons but only stored interactions with refractive materials.